Djerba, Tunisia

 I'm an Amazigh!

-It continues to disappoint us the way in which the Arabs strive to dilute our dialect and culture.
-I will always fight against it!”
+It continues to disappoint us how the Arabs strive to dilute the our dialect and culture.
+I will always fight this!”

 Islamism and the Djerbian Islamic Derivation of Ibadism